akmiccom/English_grammar_in_use/English_sentence_for_travel.md

   3. Are you a tourist or a local?
 -  If it were a tourist
   1. Where are you from?
 (I'm from ???)
-  3. Yeah, I've heard it's a nice place but I've never been.
+  3. Cool, I've heard it's a nice place but I've never been.
   4. I'd like to go there someday.
   5. What do you recommend in your country?
   6. Especially, food, shopping, tourist attractions, and so on.